 The Gulf Cooperation Council (GCC) countries comprise six distinct nations, each with similar but distinct legal systems.
 For example, while Dubai (part of the UAE) has a legal system that has many similarities with Western nations, Saudi Arabia has a legal system firmly based on shariah law.
 However, there is such a degree of commonality in the way these jurisdictions approach franchising that they can sensibly be dealt with together.

-There is a restriction on direct foreign investment in all GCC countries and as the region is often granted by foreign franchisors as a single territory, this has an obvious impact upon the way in which franchisors and their developers or master franchisees structure their approach to the region.
+While, in general, direct foreign investment is restricted in GCC countries, the recently passed UAE Foreign Direct Investment Law allows foreign investors to own 100 per cent of onshore companies on UAE mainland, although the extent to which this might impact the sectors in which franchising is traditionally widely used is not clear yet.
+Notwithstanding these developments, the region is often granted by foreign franchisors as a single territory, this has an obvious impact upon the way in which franchisors and their developers or master franchisees structure their approach to the region.

 All of the GCC countries have commercial agency laws that can apply to foreign franchises entering the market, with substantial negative consequences from the franchisor's point of view.